Wyoming man, 28, dies in early morning crash

 Broyles was pronounced dead at the scene.
 The road was closed for about five hours while officials investigated the crash.

-Police say in a release that preliminary reports from witnesses indicate that speed and alcohol were likely factors in the crash.
+Police say in a release that preliminary reports from witnesses indicate that speeding and alcohol were likely factors in the crash.
 The incident remains under investigation.

 Photo Gallery